 • Qualifications -- We review your achievements, using a specialist international qualifications equivalency test, ensuring your qualifications are ready to submit for approval to the authorities.

-Submission of Your ‘Expression of Interest’
+Stage Two: Submission of Your ‘Expression of Interest’

 The provincial government draws applicants from among those with the most points; there is not necessarily a minimum point score for eligibility.